Judge: Return Chinese drywall lawsuits to original states

 Fallon told the panel he wants to transfer all remaining Chinese drywall cases that were sent to him.

+Ann Saucer of the Baron & Budd law firm, which joined two others in an objection for 418 clients, said, "We're sort of confused as to why only these particular claims are being transferred back for trial."

-Such requests are unusual: supervising judges resolve the great majority of cases, mostly through settlements, according to a 2014 Louisiana Law Review article by Edward F. Sherman of Tulane University.
+Any requests to transfer are unusual.
+Supervising judges resolve the great majority of cases, mostly through settlements, according to a 2014 Louisiana Law Review article by Edward F. Sherman of Tulane University.

 "The gold standard, I think, is to get everybody to a point where you can get global peace for everybody," said Louisiana State University law Professor Margaret Thomas.

-But when that doesn't happen the cases go to trial, and those trials must be held in the states where the suits were filed.
+But when that doesn't happen the cases must go to trial in the states where the suits were filed.

 About 5,000 cases remain from eight states: Florida, Virginia, Louisiana, Alabama, Mississippi, Georgia, North Carolina and California, attorney Arnold Levin, spokesman for the Plaintiffs Steering Committee in this case, said Thursday.